envdes/code_CLMU_HVAC_RL/README.md

 - clmux: code for Python version of CLMU/BEM

-- clmux_val: validation of clmux wiht CLMU/BEM
+- clmux_val: validation of clmux with CLMU/BEM

 - data: research data.